igaster/laravel-translate-eloquent/README.md

-Day::findWithTranslation(1,'name', 'en');   // Day with id 1 with 'name' translated in English Day::firstWithTranslation('name', 'en');    // First result (Day) from query with 'name' translated in English Day::getWithTranslation('name', 'en');      // Collection of Day with 'name' translated in English
+Day::findWithTranslation(1,'name', 'en');   // Day with id 1 with 'name' translated in English Day::firstWithTranslation('name', 'en');    // First result (Day) from query with 'name' translated in English Day::getWithTranslation('name', 'en');      // Collection of Day with 'name' translated in English Day::allWithTranslation('name', 'en');      // Collection of Day with 'name' translated in English
 ```

 Notes:
 * The `$locale` parameter is optional and defaults to application locale
 * The column name is optional and defaults to first item in your `$translatable` array